For those who didn’t know, Victoria is considered one of most haunted cities in British Columbia.

 However, its main ghost is believed to be that of former owner, Mike Powers, who was ambushed and brutally murdered by two attackers over 100 years ago.
 He can be seen resting by the fireplace on chilly nights.

-Two ghosts are said to be active in this former restaurant.
+Two ghosts are said to be active in this former restaurant which is now known as Wind Cries Mary.
 They are thought to be the ghosts of a man named “Brady” and his companion “Lady Churchill” or “Charlotte” who dined here regularly, before Brady came to a violent end.

 One night, Brady was waiting for Charlotte at the pub when he got into a fight.
 His opponent smashed a bottle and slashed Brady’s throat.